mediacloud/rss-fetcher/doc/deployment.md

 To install dokku on a mediacloud server (on Ubuntu 22.04), run `.../dokku-scripts/install-dokku.sh` as root.

-To test under dokku, first create a development dokku instance by running (as root)
+To test under dokku, first create a development dokku instance by running (as a regular user):

-   .../dokku-scripts/instance.sh create dev-USERNAME
+   .../dokku-scripts/instance.sh create USERNAME

 Creates an application named `USERNAME-rss-fetcher`, and dokku-postgres and dokku-redis services with the same name, and